-(A) THERAPEUTIC- An intern must perform or assistin:
+(A) THERAPEUTIC - An intern must perform or assist in:

 - a) venesection or venous access

-- b) tracheastomy and endotrachealintubation
+- b) tracheastomy and endotracheal intubation

 - c) catheterization of patients with acute retention or trocar cystostomy

 - d) drainage of superficial abscesses

 - e) basic suturing of wound and wound management (including bandaging)

-- f) biopsy of surfacetumours
+- f) biopsy of surface tumours

-- g) performvasectomy
+- g) perform vasectomy

-- (B) Skill that an intern should be able to perform under supervision:

-- a) Advise about prognosis of acute & chronic surgical illnesses, head injury, trauma, burns and cancer.
-Counsel patients regarding the same. - b)Advise about rehabilitation of patients after surgery and assist them for early recovery. - c) Intern should be able to demonstrate understanding of World Health Organization cause of death reporting and data quality requirements. - d)Intern should be able to demonstrate understanding of the use of national and sub-national cause of death statistics. - (C) An intern must have observed or preferably assisted at the following operations/procedures: - a) Resuscitation of critical patients - b) Basic surgical procedures for major and minor surgical illnesses - c) Wound dressings and application of splints - d) Laparoscopic/ Minimally Invasive surgery - e) Lymph node biopsy
+a) Advise about prognosis of acute & chronic surgical illnesses, head

+- injury, trauma, burns and cancer.
+Counsel patients regarding the same. - b) Advise about rehabilitation of patients after surgery and assist them for early recovery. - c) Intern should be able to demonstrate understanding of World Health Organization cause of death reporting and data quality requirements. - d) Intern should be able to demonstrate understanding of the use of national and sub-national cause of death statistics.

+(C) An intern must have observed or preferably assisted at the following operations/procedures:

+- a) Resuscitation of critical patients - b) Basic surgical procedures for major and minor surgical illnesses - c) Wound dressings and application of splints - d) Laparoscopic/ Minimally Invasive surgery - e) Lymph node biopsy

-12.10.5 CASUALTY:
+12.10.5 | CASUALTY